pflanze/website/data/en.en-de.md

 ## I'm a Software Developer for hire

-with experience in various technologies including Scheme, Clojure, Perl, Python, C, C++, and Rust. <!-- I especially like working in Rust and ..? which is suitable in a very wide range of contexts. --> My expertise is in backend programming, Linux systems, network services, interpreters, and GUI interfaces.
+with experience in various technologies including Rust, Scheme, Clojure, Perl, Python, C and C++. <!-- I especially like working in Rust and ..? which is suitable in a very wide range of contexts. --> My expertise is in backend programming, Linux systems, network services, interpreters, and GUI interfaces.
 I may also be able to take on work in embedded